opf/openproject/docs/glossary/README.md

 ### Wiki

-In OpenProject, a wiki is defined as a [module](#module) that allows to use textile-based wiki pages.
+In OpenProject, a wiki is defined as a [module](#module) that allows to use wiki pages.
 In order to use the wiki module, it has to be activated in the [project settings](#project-settings) by a project admin.
 [Read more about wikis in OpenProject](https://www.openproject.org/docs/user-guide/wiki/)

 ![A wiki module in OpenProject](glossary-openproject-wiki.png)